banyanlogic/website/insights.md

 ---
 ## A.R.T. and Security
 ### Purpose
-The foundation of problem-solving is knowing who's problem we are trying to solve and what there pushes and pull are.
-The one word that represents this mindset is empathy.
-Not sympathy toward business needs at risk of long-term security of customers and neither apathy toward such needs.
-But a balance that is needed to be the enabler.
-Toward this ends, evaluating a Security Organization or an SME state needs a 360 type scorecard.
-The A.R.T and Security scorecard serves this purpose.
-It is a concept that is deepening quickly so join us on this journey.
-Looking forward to your comments over LinkedIn @ <a href="http://www.linkedin.com/in/skasturi">http://www.linkedin.com/in/skasturi</a>

 ### Description
 The Absolute, Relative and Transactional views and Security can be summarized as below: